 Q: I’m not working and my employment insurance just ran out.
 Can I withdraw money from my RRSP until I get back to work?

-A: You can access money in your RRSP as long as the funds are not "locked in" (although in some provinces you can unlock RRSPs for certain financial hard reasons).
+A: You can access money in your RRSP as long as the funds are not “locked in” (although in some provinces you can unlock RRSPs for certain financial hardship reasons).
 There are strict rules about accessing locked-in funds.
 Your banker or financial adviser can provide you with more information.

 When you withdraw money from an RRSP, it’s counted as income during the year you withdraw the money.
 To make sure you don’t end up owing income tax on the money you withdraw, a portion is withheld up front (10% if the amount is $5,000 or less, 20% for amounts of $5,001 to $15,000, and 30% of amounts over $15,000).
 You may get this back when you file your income taxes for that year.

 However, it’s easier to spend than to save, so consider the impact of all of your options before you tap into your retirement savings and withdraw RRSP money.

 - Do you qualify for any additional government assistance (retraining, extended EI benefits)?